henriyulianto/solmisasi-lily/docs/examples/advanced-2.md

 ```
 {: .lilypond }

-Those Functions described above could be inserted anywhere in the original Lilypond snippet.
+Those functions described above could be inserted anywhere in the original Lilypond snippet.
 But the execution of `\updateKeySignatureSummary` has to be inserted after the music defined, since we need the `music` variable as the first parameter supplied.
 {: .fs-5 }

-So, I decided to insert all of those additional codes at the bottom of the original snippet (right after the `\score` definition).
+So, I decided to insert all of those additional codes at the bottom of the original snippet (right after the `\score` definition; this is not the best practice, though!).
 And here is the complete snippet and the result.
 {: .fs-5 }

 ```